NoeSilva13/Single_NV_Scanning_Microscopy/README_Pulse_Pattern_Visualization.md

 1. Navigate to the "📈 Rabi Control" tab
 2. Locate the "Pulse Pattern Visualization" section
 3. Adjust timing parameters for Rabi experiments
+4. The microwave duration is controlled by the "Start Duration" parameter from the GUI
-4. The visualization updates automatically in real-time
+5. The visualization updates automatically in real-time

 ### T1 Decay Control Tab
 1. Navigate to the "⏱️ T1 Decay" tab